Could This Printer Security Fail Happen to You?

 What would happen if the network that got hacked is also used to process credit cards or store medical records?
 Suddenly, valuable customer data is jeopardized without an organization’s knowledge, all because of unsecured printers.
 In the months following the attack, have those affected organizations had time or the ability to heed the advice of the botnet print hacker and implement the necessary printer protections?

 Protecting valuable data is just one reason why we emphasize the importance of securing your printers.
+(And secure printer are just one benefit of a Managed Print Services program.)

 The Stackoverflowin attack is a cautionary tale for individuals and organizations with internet-connected printers that are left unsecured.
 It’s an example I use to advise current and prospective clients to secure their printers and in turn protect their overall network.
 I use it as an anecdote because it shows the risks of the attack and proves a printer breach can happen to anyone.